-Major Paper, class presentation, Evaluation: and class participation
+Major Paper, class presentation, and class participation

-2091.04 Criminal Procedure.
+2091.04: Criminal Procedure.
 This is an introduction to criminal procedure.
 As such, it provides a fairly comprehensive examination of the procedural aspects of the individual's experience with the criminal justice system.
-Therefore, in general, it concerns the provision and regulation of methods for dealing with those who have or are supposed to have violated the criminal law.
+Therefore, in general, it concerns the provision and regulation of methods for dealing with those who have or are alleged to have violated the criminal law.
 A sampling of topics would include jurisdiction (time and territorial limits, among other subjects), pre-trial procedure and practices (such as search and seizure, wiretapping and bail), the trial process (covering the preliminary inquiry and plea bargaining, as examples) and post-trial remedies (such as appeals and extraordinary remedies).
 Consideration will be given throughout to the impact of the Charter of Rights and Freedoms and frequently to proposals for law reform.
-Instructors:

-Pormat:

-B. Archibald, H.A.
-Kaiser 4 credit hours; fall or winter
+Instructors: Evaluation: B. Archibald, H.A.
+Kaiser Written examination